Hailey Kinsel: 2019 National Finals Rodeo

-When Kinsel finished her 2019 season, she was ranked second in the World Standings.
+When Kinsel finished her 2019 season, she was ranked second in the world standings.
 At the NFR in Las Vegas, she won NFR rounds 7 and 8 and placed in five other rounds.
 Kinsel and her horse Sister won the World Barrel Racing Championship for the second time.
 Kinsel finished 8th in the Average.
 With her championship win this season, she became the first barrel racer to win back-to-back titles after Kelly Kaminski did it during the 2004 to 2005 seasons.
 Kinsel earned a total of $290,020 for her entire season.

 2020 season

 Kinsel and her horse, Sister, ran the fastest time of the Dodge City, Kansas, rodeo.
 That day, they also set a new WPRA rodeo record for a standard barrel racing pattern with a time of 16.63 seconds.
 They also came in second in the average.
 Kinsel earned $7,831 in Dodge City.

 Kinsel finished in second place at the Mineral Wells PRCA Rodeo in Texas.
 She won Nebraska's Big Rodeo in Burwell, and the Iowa Championship Rodeo in Sidney.
 Kinsel set a new arena record time of 16.90 seconds on Sister at the Lawton Rangers Rodeo in Lawton, Oklahoma.
 Lastly, she earned $4,926 at Lawton.
-She also earned $23,200 at the Fort Worth Stock Show and Rodeo, came in fifth at the San Antonio Stock and Rodeo earning $7,750, earned $5,417 at the Pro Rodeo Tour Finale, and won $4,875 at the Super Series Finish in Fort Worth.
+She also earned $23,200 at the Fort Worth Stock Show and Rodeo, came in fifth at the San Antonio Stock and Rodeo earning $7,750, earned $5,417 at the ProRodeo Tour Finale, and won $4,875 at the Super Series Finish in Fort Worth.

 2020 National Finals Rodeo

 Due to COVID-19, the NFR was held at the Globe Life Field in Arlington, Texas, this season.
 Kinsel was already in possession of the all-time record on a standard-sized pattern at 13.63 seconds back in Dodge City earlier this year.
 However, in their round Thursday night, Sister moved through the turns faster and sped through the pattern quicker than most horses can achieve, and they clocked the run at 16.56; a new record.

 Kinsel had total NFR earnings of $270,615 this season, which was more than any other contestant.
 The amount broke her own 2017 record of $189,385 and gave her first RAM Top Gun Award.
 Kinsel finished the 2020 season with $349.076 total earnings, coming close to her own 2018 record of $350,700.
 Kinsel won her first NFR Average title this season with a time of 170.95 on 10 rounds.
-She won her third World Barrel Racing Championship.
-Kinsel is the first WPRA member to win all these titles in a single season: world championship, NFR average championship, RAM Top Gun, and fast time award.
+She won her third barrel racing world championship.
+Kinsel is the first WPRA member to win all these titles in a single season: world championship, NFR average championship, RAM Top Gun, and fast-time award.

 The NFR allowed her to ride Sister on her victory lap this time, which is not usually done at rodeos.
 So of course, the reporters wanted to know about Sister.